daspartho/DistillClassifier/README.md

 # DistilClassifier
-library to easily generate synthetic data for classification tasks using LLMs and train classification models on the generated data
+Library to easily generate synthetic data for classification tasks using LLMs and train classification models on the generated data.